stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 If you use a project tool, it will follow [the best practices for Python projects](#best-practices-for-python-projects).
 Use either [uv](https://docs.astral.sh/uv/) or [PDM](https://pdm-project.org) to help you develop Python applications.
 [Hatch](https://hatch.pypa.io) is another well-known project tool, but it is most useful for developing Python libraries.

 Avoid using the [Poetry](https://python-poetry.org/) or [Rye](https://rye.astral.sh/) tools for new projects.
-Poetry uses non-standard implementations of key features.
-For example, it does not use the standard format in _pyproject.toml_ files, which may cause compatibility issues with other tools.
-Rye is for developing experimental features that may be implemented in _uv_ in future.
+Poetry uses non-standard implementations of some features.
+Rye is for experimental work that may be implemented in _uv_ in future.

 ### Format Your Code